ARMmbed/mbed-client/README.md

 ### Register

-When registering, the LWM2M Client performs the **Register** operation and provides the properties that the LWM2M Server requires to contact the LWM2M Client (for example End Point Name); maintains the registration and session (for example Lifetime, Queue Mode) between the LWM2M Client and LWM2M Server, and information on the Objects the LWM2M Client supports and existing Object Instances in the LWM2M Client.
+When registering, the client performs the **Register** operation and provides the properties that the LWM2M Server requires to contact the client (for example End Point Name); maintains the registration and session (for example Lifetime, Queue Mode) between the client and LWM2M Server, and information on the Objects the client supports and existing Object Instances in the client.

 This API enables client registration functionality.